 Why: Part of the ever-expanding Soho House group, The Ned is a mecca for City boys and girls, with a mammoth number of restaurants and bars to try out.
 Fancy high-end Italian?
 Head to Cecconi’s.
 Prefer to keep things low calorie?
 Malibu Kitchen is the place for you.
 Wherever you end up dining, make sure to visit the vintage-style loos on your way out to snap yourself lounging on the extravagant three-person velvet kissing seat which takes centre stage.

 Where: The Ned, 27 Poultry, EC2R 8AJ

 Park Chinois, Mayfair

 Why: This decadent Mayfair hangout, which is supposed to be an opulent take on a 1930s Shanghai speakeasy, is built for once in a while, big-money dining.
 Such a grand setting requires dressing up for the occasion, and obviously all fantastic outfits must grace the ‘gram.
-Head to the loos here where you’ll find streaky black marble flooring, purple and gold wallpaper and gold-plated swan taps.
+Head to Park Chinois' loos and you’ll find streaky black marble flooring, purple and gold wallpaper and gold-plated swan taps.

 Where: 17 Berkeley Street, W1J 8EA

 Aqua Shard, London Bridge